 Maintaining spatial proximity

 Given the above theoretical, experimental and observational perspectives, it is perhaps appealing to envisage the phycosphere as a microenvironment characterized by swarming masses of chemotactic bacteria.
-However, 84evidence for intimate reciprocal chemical exchanges between phytoplankton and bacteria has also come from model systems where the bacterial partner is in fact not motile or chemotactic.
+However, it is noteworthy that the proportion of motile bacteria within pelagic marine environments is often low84 and evidence for intimate reciprocal chemical exchanges between phytoplankton and bacteria has also come from model systems where the bacterial partner is in fact not motile or chemotactic.
 The apparently mutualistic relationship between the Roseobacter clade member Ruegeria pomeroyi and the diatom Thalassiosira pseudonana12 does not rely on chemotaxis, as R. pomeroyi’s genome lacks all known chemotaxis genes85.
 While it is possible that interactions of this type might persist via the bulk diffusive transport of substrates between phytoplankton and bacterial partners, such a relationship would be somewhat constrained by the sharp decay in concentration of molecules away from the cell surface (see Supplementary Material).
 Such constraints are particularly pertinent within the context of molecules being transferred from bacteria to phytoplankton cells.
 While significantly elevated concentrations of molecules may occur up to 100’s of micrometers away from a phytoplankton cell, the plume of substrates surrounding a bacterial cell will drop 10-fold at only ~5 µm from the bacterium and 100-fold at ~50 µm (see Supplementary Material for calculations).
 This, together with the three-dimensionality of the environment, implies that a great majority of the metabolites that leak from bacteria will diffuse into bulk seawater and only a minute fraction will reach nearby phytoplankton cells.
-In the absence of bacterial motility and chemotaxis to maintain spatial proximity between phytoplankton and bacterial cells, the persistence of interactions based on chemical exchanges will require close spatial coupling, whereby the bacteria are either attached to the phytoplankton cell or permanently embedded within the phycosphere8687,8889, with vertical transmission subsequently preserving the association (Fig 4).
-Such a scenario underpins the obligate relationship between the diazotrophic cyanobacterium Atelocyanobacterium thalassa (UCYN-A) and its prymnesiophyte phytoplankton host, whereby vertical transmission maintains an important symbiosis in the pelagic ocean .
-90
+Therefore, in the absence of bacterial motility and chemotaxis to maintain spatial proximity between phytoplankton and bacterial cells, the persistence of interactions based on reciprocal chemical exchanges will often require close spatial coupling..

+Close spatial associations among phytoplankton and bacterial cells may occur when the bacterial partner resides intracellularly within the phytoplankton cell or is attached to the external surface of the phytoplankton cell.
+Intracellular bacteria have been shown to be abundant in some phytoplankton species86, while attachment of bacteria to the surfaces of phytoplankton cells is commonly observed87,88, with phytoplankton-attached bacterial communities often exhibiting specific phylogenetic signatures that differ markedly from free-living assemblages and between phytoplankton host species89.
+In each of these scenarios, vertical transmission of bacterial associates might permit the prolonged preservation of close spatial associations.in the absence of bacterial motility.
+An example of such a scenario is provided by the obligate symbiotic relationship that takes place in the pelagic ocean between the diazotrophic cyanobacterium Atelocyanobacterium thalassa (UCYN-A) and its prymnesiophyte phytoplankton host , whereby vertical transmission of the bacterial partner preserves the spatial association90.

-Random encounters, chemotactic behaviour and vertical transmission are all likely to allow bacteria to reach or retain contact with the phycosphere, albeit to different extents.
+Random encounters, chemotactic behaviour and vertical transmission of attached cells are all likely to allow bacteria to retain contact with the phycosphere, albeit to different extents.
 Physical constraints (e.g., the diffusion of metabolites) and the ecological nature of the interaction (e.g., obligate vs opportunistic; transient vs enduring) undoubtedly govern the manner in which spatial associations between phytoplankton and bacteria are established and maintained (Fig. 4).
 The facts that many aquatic bacteria exhibit strong chemotaxis to phytoplankton-derived chemicals37,57,73,74 and specific phytoplankton-bacterial symbioses relying on vertical transmission have a long evolutionary history91 suggest that these scenarios have probably played a significant role in shaping the microbial ecology of aquatic ecosystems.

 A marketplace for the exchange of chemical currencies